adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ### Additional Features

 Miniscript Studio also includes an integrated Policy and Miniscript references, based on sipa's Miniscript documentation, and settings to customize the workspace.
 Descriptions and tips can be hidden for a cleaner view, theme selection, auto compile.
-And of course, users can save work and load it any time.
-Sharing examples is easy, and also sharing new policies (as long as it uses default variables, or hex values).
-Also it's worth exploring tips and quick info section.
+And of course, users can save and load their work at any time.
+Sharing examples is easy, including new policies (as long as they use default variables or hex values).
+It's also worth exploring the tips and quick info section.

 ### Closing Thoughts

 Miniscript is changing how we approach Bitcoin script development — from error-prone manual scripting to structured, verifiable spending conditions.

 Miniscript Studio brings this technology to developers at all levels through visual analysis, better error messages, automatic key management, and full descriptor and Taproot support.
 Whether you're exploring your first multisig setup or designing complex vault architectures, the Studio provides the tools and immediate feedback needed to build with confidence.

-I hope this tool will help developers to explore the possibilities of Miniscript.
+I hope this tool helps developers explore the full potential of Miniscript.

 Feedback and contributions are always welcome as we continue to make Bitcoin development more accessible.

 👉 Start building: [https://adys.dev/miniscript](https://adys.dev/miniscript)